xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 the siem is: collecting, aggregating, identifying, categorising, analysing incidents or events

-siem needs continuous learning by the security team or by ai (machine learning) to keep categorising data
+siem needs continuous learning by the security team or by ai (machine learning) to keep categorising the data well

 these data are send to the soc next